 For over a decade, the Research Volunteer Program has enabled Emergency Medicine physicians to perform clinical inquiries into many levels of patient care - ranging from public health surveys to studies on the efficacy of medications and procedural interventions.
+Our volunteers also assist with conducting department quality improvement initiatives.

 We aim to both increase knowledge in Emergency Medicine for the betterment of patient care in Emergency Medicine and to prepare our volunteers for the next step in their medical careers.
 The program is intended to introduce participants interested in healthcare to the fast-paced environment of a Trauma Level One Emergency Department and educate our volunteers on whether or not Emergency Medicine is a viable career pathway in their futures.